In this post, you'll learn about inbound sales and how to advise prospects.

 - Where that prospect is located in their buyer’s journey -- awareness, consideration, or decision

-For some business models, this is already the case; for example with hotel reservations, ground transportation, airline tickets, purchasing from Amazon, downloading music, or streaming movies.
+For some business models, this is already the case; for example, hotel reservations, ground transportation, airline tickets, purchasing from Amazon, downloading music, or streaming movies.
 How much of this requires human interaction?
-Plus there’s OpenTable for restaurant reservations and ZocDoc for doctors appointments.
+Plus, there’s OpenTable for restaurant reservations and ZocDoc for doctors' appointments.
 And the list keeps growing.

 When you think about the inbound sales methodology and why this is especially relevant to the modern buyer, there are four stages of the inbound sales methodology:

-- Identify -- When you think about identifying your prospects and leads, look for website conversions such as filling out a form for an eBook or registering for a webinar.
-Also, identify inbound companies; anonymous prospects on your website that are identified using reverse IP address lookup software so it can determine with a high degree of confidence what company that visitor or visitors are coming from.
-In addition, you can identify leads from trigger events, such as positive or negative news about particular companies or individuals, mentions of your company's name or your competitors’ names, as well as mentions of industry keywords or hashtags.
+- Identify -- When you think about identifying your prospects and leads, look for website conversions, such as filling out a form for an eBook or registering for a webinar.
+Also, identify inbound companies; anonymous prospects on your website are identified using reverse IP address lookup software so it can determine with a high degree of confidence what company visitors are coming from.
+In addition, you can identify leads from trigger events, such as positive or negative news about particular companies or individuals, mentions of your company's name or competitors’ names, and mentions of industry keywords or hashtags.

 - Connect -- When you connect with leads and use inbound sales to advance leads into qualified leads, those leads are still likely in the Awareness stage of the buyer's journey; perhaps maybe in the consideration stage of the buyer's journey.
-When you're connecting with prospects for the first time as part of inbound sales, do not make the flawed assumption that every prospect is Decision stage and ready for a sales conversation.
-That's about as ridiculous as a car salesperson assuming that every person that walks into a car dealership is ready to purchase or lease a car on that very visit.
+When connecting with prospects for the first time as part of inbound sales, do not assume that every prospect is Decision stage and ready for a sales conversation.
+That's about as ridiculous as a car salesperson assuming that every person who walks into a car dealership is ready to purchase or lease a car on that visit.
 When you Connect with prospects, the goal is just to be helpful.
 “Hey!
 I saw you were just on our website and signed up to get our eBook.
 Did it download OK for you?
-Oh cool, what were you looking for help with?”
+Oh, cool, what were you looking for help with?”
 If they're open to talking with you for a few minutes, that's great.
 If not, just help and make a great, highly-professional first impression.

-- Advise -- The focus of today's episode, Advise is the fourth and final step with inbound sales.
+- Advise -- The focus of this post, Advise, is the fourth and final step with inbound sales.
 Inbound sales puts a relentless focus on the buyer’s needs, not the salesperson’s needs.
 Typically when you have somebody that is in the Advise stage, that person is at the Decision stage of the buyer's journey.
-When you’re successful at the Advise stage, you're able to advance sales opportunities into clients.
+When you’re successful at the Advise stage, you're able to advance sales opportunities to clients.

 How Inbound Sales People Differ from Legacy Sales People at the Advise Stage

-Think about how legacy sales people look at selling compared in inbound salespeople.
+Think about how legacy salespeople look at selling compared to inbound salespeople.

-Someone from a traditional, legacy sales team will pitch the same presentation, the same deck, to every single sales opportunity, no matter what.
-Maybe, best case scenario, there are two different versions at the absolute most; either by industry or role.
-But for the most part, it's the same presentation, the same PowerPoint slide deck all of the time.
+Someone from a traditional, legacy sales team will pitch the same presentation and deck to every single sales opportunity, no matter what.
+Maybe, best case scenario, there are two different versions at the absolute most, either by industry or role.
+But for the most part, it's the same presentation, the same PowerPoint or Google slide deck all of the time.

-Legacy sales people tend to use promotions and discounting to close the sales.
-You'd be amazed at how many companies say their strict adherents of inbound sales.
+Legacy salespeople tend to use promotions and discounts to close sales.
+You'd be amazed at how many companies say they're strict adherents of inbound sales.
 Yet when push comes to shove, and it's the last couple of days of the month, out comes the aggressive discount like a classic car salesperson playbook.
-That’s not inbound inbounds; it’s legacy sales.
+That’s not inbound sales; it’s legacy sales.

 Traditional, legacy sales is very focused on the salesperson's need, the quota, and making their numbers.
 Legacy sales is all about the salesperson, not the buyer.

-In practice, if for example, your product team has built a slide deck that has 70 slides, you will never show all 70 of these slides to anyone.
+In practice, if your product team has built a slide deck with 70 slides, you will never show all 70 of these slides to anyone.

 With inbound sales, your job is to pick the 15 or 20 slides that are most relevant to a particular sales opportunity, to a particular contact person, to a particular prospect -- and only show the content that matters most to them.

-Inbound sales people know where their prospects are in the buyer's journey.
-So their timing gets centered around the buyer's timeline, their internal needs that you discovered during your Exploratory session.
+Inbound salespeople know where their prospects are in the buyer's journey.
+So their timing gets centered around the buyer's timeline, and the internal needs that you discovered during your Exploratory session.

 Two Big Requirements to Make This Work